 Conducting market research is a critical step for any business that wants to succeed.
 Market research helps businesses gain a better understanding of their target audience, competitors, and industry trends.
 It also helps businesses identify opportunities and threats, and make informed decisions about their marketing, product development, and overall business strategy.

 To conduct effective market research, you need to identify your customers’ needs, wants, and preferences, as well as their demographics, psychographics, and behavior.
-This information will help you tailor your products, services, and marketing messaging to your target audience and ensure that your business is meeting their needs and expectations.
-By understanding your target audience, you can also identify opportunities for growth and make informed decisions about your business strategy.
+This information will help you tailor your products, services, and marketing messages to suit your target audience and ensure that your business is meeting their needs and expectations.
+By understanding the target audience, business owners can identify opportunities for growth and make informed decisions about the most appropriate business strategies to be executed.

 - Define Your Research Objectives